-We remark that Proposition 3.8 of [1] proves that $L_C(\mathcal{M})$ inherits the monoid axiom from \mathcal{M} if L_C takes a special form similar to localization at a homology theory.
+We remark that Proposition 3.8 of [Bar09] proves that $L_C(\mathcal{M})$ inherits the monoid axiom from $\mathcal{M}$ if $L_C$ takes a special form similar to localization at a homology theory.
 In contrast, our result will place no hypothesis on the maps in C at all, beyond our standing hypothesis that these maps are cofibrations.
-We additionally remark that the preprint [35] has independently considered the question of when Bousfield localization preserves the monoid axiom, towards the goal of rectification results in general categories of spectra.
-This preprint should appear soon.
+We additionally remark that the preprint [PS15] has independently considered the question of when Bousfield localization preserves the monoid axiom, towards the goal of rectification results in general categories of spectra.

-In order to understand when Bousfield localization will preserve the monoid axiom we must introduce a definition, taken from [4].
-Note that this is a different usage of the term h-cofibration than the usage in [13] where it means 'Hurewicz cofibration.'
+In order to understand when Bousfield localization will preserve the monoid axiom we must introduce a definition, taken from [BB17].
+Note that this is a different usage of the term h-cofibration than the usage in [EKMM97] where it means 'Hurewicz cofibration.'
 The meaning here is for 'homotopical cofibration' for reasons which will become clear.

 Definition 8.1.
-A map $f : X \to Y$ is called an h-cofibration if the functor $f! : X/\mathcal{M} \to Y/\mathcal{M}$ given by cobase change along f preserves weak equivalences.
-Formally, this means that in any diagram as below, in which both squares are pushout squares and w is weak equivalence, then w' is also a weak equivalence:
+A map $f : X \to Y$ is called an h-cofibration if the functor $f! : X/M \to Y/M$ given by cobase change along f preserves weak equivalences.
+Formally, this means that in any diagram as below, in which both squares are pushout squares

 It is clear that any trivial cofibration is an h-cofibration, by the two out of three property.
-If \mathcal{M} is left proper then any cofibration is an h-cofibration (because $A \rightarrow A'$ is automatically a cofibration if f is).
-In fact, the converse holds as well, and is proven in Lemma 1.2 of [4].
+If $\mathcal{M}$ is left proper then any cofibration is an h-cofibration (because $A \rightarrow A'$ is automatically a cofibration if f is).
+In fact, the converse holds as well, and is proven in Lemma 1.2 of [BB17].
 Lemma 1.3 proves that h-cofibrations are closed under composition, pushout, and finite coproduct.

-Now let \mathcal{M} be left proper.
-An equivalent characterization of an h-cofibration is as a map f such that every pushout along f is a homotopy pushout (this the version of the definition above was independently discovered in [45]).
-Proposition 1.5 in [4] proves that f is an h-cofibration if and only if there is a factorization of f into a cofibration followed by a cofiber equivalence $w : W \to Y$, i.e. for any map $g : W \to K$ the right-hand vertical map in the following pushout diagram is a weak equivalence:
+Now let $\mathcal{M}$ be left proper.
+An equivalent characterization of an h-cofibration is as a map f such that every pushout along f is a homotopy pushout (this the version of the definition above was independently discovered in [Whi14b]).
+Proposition 1.5 in [BB17] proves that f is an h-cofibration if and only if there is a factorization of f into a cofibration followed by a cofiber equivalence $w : W \to Y$ , i.e. for any map $g : W \to K$ the right-hand vertical map in the following pushout diagram is a weak equivalence:

 We will make use of these various properties of h-cofibrations in this section.
-The purpose for introducing h-cofibrations is to make the following definition, which should be thought of as saying that the cofibrations in \mathcal{M} behave like inclusions of closed neighborhood deformation retracts of topological spaces.
+The purpose for introducing h-cofibrations is to make the following definition, which should be thought of as saying that the cofibrations in $\mathcal{M}$ behave like inclusions of closed neighborhood deformation retracts of topological spaces.

-Definition 8.2. \mathcal{M} is said to be h-monoidal if for each (trivial) cofibration f and each object Z, $f \otimes Z$ is a (trivial) h-cofibration.
+Definition 8.2. $\mathcal{M}$ is said to be h-monoidal if for each (trivial) cofibration f and each object Z, $f \otimes Z$ is a (trivial) h-cofibration.

 We will find conditions so that Bousfield localization preserves h-monoidality, and we will then use this to deduce when Bousfield localization preserves the monoid axiom.
-In [4], h-monoidality is verified for the model categories of topological spaces, simplicial sets, chain complexes over a field (with the projective model structure), symmetric spectra (with the stable projective model structure), and several other model categories not considered in this paper.
+In [BB17], h-monoidality is verified for the model categories of topological spaces, simplicial sets, chain complexes over a field (with the projective model structure), symmetric spectra (with the stable projective model structure), and several other model categories not considered in this paper.
 We now verify h-monoidality for the remaining model structures of interest in this paper.
 We remind the reader that an injective model structure has weak equivalences and cofibrations defined levelwise, and fibrations defined by the right lifting property.

 Proposition 8.3.
-The following model structures on symmetric spectra are h-monoidal:
+The following eight model structures on symmetric spectra are h-monoidal (4 stable and 4 unstable model structures):